sqlxpert/aws-tag-sched-ops/readme.md

   |`0`|`ec2`|`Instance`|`i-09cdea279388d35a2`|`start,stop`||||`OPS_UNSUPPORTED`|
   |`0`|`rds`|`DBInstance`|`my-database`|`reboot-failover`||||...`ForceFailover cannot be specified`...|

   _This run began September 12, 2017 between 20:40 and 20:50 UTC.
 An EC2 instance is being rebooted and backed up, but the instance may not yet be ready again, and the image may not yet be complete; the image is named `zm-my-server-20170912T2040-83xx7`.
 The image has received ID `ami-bc9fcbc6`, and has been tagged.
 A different EC2 instance is starting up, but may not yet be ready.
-A third EC2 instance was tagged for a simultaneous start and stop, a combination that is not supported.
+A third EC2 instance is tagged for simultaneous start and stop, a combination that is not supported.
 An RDS database instance could not be rebooted with fail-over.
 (The full error message goes on to explain that it is not multi-zone.)_

 * There is a header line, an information line, and one line for each operation requested.
 (Tagging is usually a separate operation.)